nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. HeliBook shows a list of persons
+2. ParentPal shows a list of persons
 3. User requests to tag a specific person in the list with a specific tag name
-4. HeliBook adds the tag to the person
+4. ParentPal adds the tag to the person

     Use case ends.